Rajeev Masand appointed COO at Dharma Cornerstone agency | Entertainment

 Sajdeh's talent management firm Cornerstone, founded in 2008, manages sportspersons like Virat Kohli, Vinesh Phogat, KL Rahul, Sania Mirza and Yuvraj Singh.

-Masand, 41, worked as a journalist and critic for entertainment industry for over two decades.
+Masand, 41, worked as a journalist and critic in the entertainment industry for over two decades.

 As COO, he will now focus on development at Dharma Cornerstone Agency through various avenues for each individual.